Executive Order Eliminating and Consolidating Boards and Commissions

 - To the extent practical, the Council shall perform its duties in accordance with the Office of the Lieutenant Governor’s Integrated Management Plan for the Illinois River Watershed Technical Report (1997).

-- State agencies represented on the Council shall provide to the Council, upon request, information concerning agency programs and activities that impact the Illinois River Watershed and the rivers.
+- State agencies represented on the Council shall provide to the Council, on request, information concerning agency programs and activities that impact the Illinois River Watershed and the rivers.

 - Illinois River Coordinating Council, 20 ILCS 3967/15